 - Summer Programs A variety of workshops that are of varying lengths (half day, full day, two or three day).
 They are hosted by our coalition campuses.
 (Examples are: "Study Skills"; "Writing Process"; "College is in Your Future"; and "What's the Science Behind Our Food".)

 - The Path of Success Although not an ACE organized event, in years when it is offered, ACE will give full ACE credit for attending.
 This free, all-day Academic and Leadership Seminar usually takes place at Ithaca H.S. in early fall.
 It "equips high school students with the skills necessary to set high goals and achieve success in their relationships, academics and future careers."
-Check their Web site at: http://www.pathofsuccess.org/
+Check out The Path of Success website

 - College Theatre Campus Theater Productions.
-Every fall and spring ACE students and their parents are able to attend the final dress rehearsal of a production by the Theater Departments at SUNY Cortland and/or Ithaca College.
+Every fall and spring ACE students and their parents are able to attend the final dress rehearsal or a production by the theater departments at SUNY Cortland, Ithaca College or Cornell University.
 There is no charge, however each family is limited to 3 tickets for the student and parents.
 (Extras may be available for siblings, please call to be sure.)
-The selected productions/dates are listed in the Newsletter calendar.
-To register, you must contact the ACE Office.
+The selected productions/dates are listed in the Newsletter and in the calendar.
+Feel free to attend all available theater productions.
+To register, you must contact the ACE Office or register on line.

 - Gallery Talk and Tours An exhibition tour and Q&A session with the Dowd Fine Arts Gallery Director and art students.
 The art work is by SUNY Cortland Students.
 This is a great event for any students interested in art or an art career.
 To register, you must contact the ACE Office.
 (See the Newsletter calendar for the date.)